-Industry partners from the companies noted below are working closely with the Healey Center Trial Design Team, the Northeast ALS Consortium (NEALS), Barrow Neurological Institute and Berry Consultants to tailor the arm of the HEALEY ALS Platform Trial to their experimental study drugs.
+Industry partners from the companies noted below worked closely with the Healey & AMG Center Trial Design Team, the Northeast ALS Consortium (NEALS), Barrow Neurological Institute and Berry Consultants to tailor the arms of the HEALEY ALS Platform Trial to their experimental study drugs.
 Visit the trial page on ClinicalTrials.gov for more information about sites and trial participation criteria.